CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 The Apertif DR1 VO data collection can also be discovered directly via ALADIN either via simple image access protocol (SIAP) or tabular access protocol (TAP).
 The examples shown here require the desktop version of ALADIN.

 Open ALADIN and on the left panel for SIAP: select Others > SIA2 > astron.nl > The VO @ASTRON SIAP Version 2.
-Alternatively for TAP select Others > TAP > astron.nl > The VO @ASTRON TAP service (Figure 11).
+Alternatively for TAP select Others > TAP > astron.nl > The VO @ASTRON TAP service (:numref:`coll_tap`).
 A pop-up window will open.
-Click load, and enter a query using the Server selector (Figure 12) or TAP access with astron.nl/tap (Figure 13) to select the target of interest for SIAP and TAP respectively.
+Click load, and enter a query using the Server selector (:numref:`server_select`) or TAP access with astron.nl/tap (:numref:`search_tap`) to select the target of interest for SIAP and TAP respectively.

 .. figure:: images/collection_siap2_tap_fig11.png
  :align: center